ingridscience

 Procedure

-Relate to a bear, if relevent: When bears hibernate, and the temperature outside is really cold (way colder than this water), how can bears use fat to stay warm?
-They have a layer of fat under their skin.
+When bears hibernate, and the temperature outside is really cold (way colder than this water).
+They have a layer of fat under their skin which insulates them from the cold (it stops the cold from leaving their bodies).

 Feel your fat under your skin by pinching your skin.
 Your fat is less than a cm thick.
-Black bears have a fat layer about 4cm thick.
+Hibernating black bears have a fat layer about 4cm thick.
 Polar bears have a fat layer up to 11 cm thick.

 Background information: heat moves through fat half as fast as through muscle or other kinds of water-based body tissue.
 But for animals keeping warm, passive heat conduction rates is probably less important than controlling the paths of blood flow through the body e.g. using counter-current systems.
 Fat tissue near the skin can survive for hours without any blood going through it.